qnzhou/trianglelite/README.md

 #### Set point and segment markers

-One of the important features of triable is to track the input points and segments in the output triangulation.
+One of the important features of [triangle][triangle library] is to track the input points and segments in the output triangulation.
 This is done by setting the input point and segment markers:

 ```c++
 std::vector<int> point_markers {